ndzik/coinwalletoverview/README.md

   ],
   "apikeys" : {
-    "coinbase" : "your coinbase api-key"
+    "coinbase" : "your optional coinbase api-key, not necessary atm" },
-  },
   "blockcypher" : {
     "token" : "your blockcypher api-key/token"